zachaa/Texas_Covid_home_price_effects/README.md

 ## Research Question and Observations to Make:
 1. What happened in the housing market during the Covid time period in the Austin and Greater Texas areas?
-2. Identify trends that help explain the state's housing market.
+2. Identify trends that help explain the state's housing market pre and post Covid.
-3. Determine the influence of locality in home price averages and units sold.
+3. Determine the influence of Covid in home price averages and units sold.
+4. Use locality as a reference point in the housing marketing during this time.

 ## Datasets to Be Used: